-I am a research associate in the Seafood Safety: Marine Algal Biotoxins group at the C3: Climate Change Cluster.
+I am a Postdoctoral Research Associate in the Seafood Safety: Marine Algal Biotoxins team at the UTS School of Life Sciences.
 My research interest lies in the evolution, ecology, and systematics of marine microbial eukaryotes, particularly species that are detrimental to marine ecosystems by producing biotoxins and causing harmful algal blooms.

 After being awarded my Ph.D. in 2018 on the diversity and its functional significance in benthic microbial eukaryotes, I am currently working on developing novel genetic tools for biotoxin monitoring based on the unique genetic processes of dinoflagellates and diatoms, with the motivation to shape profitability and sustainability in the Australian aquaculture industry.